dmoessne/ocs-disk-gather/README.md

 - all of the three choices from above create a daemon set called `ocs-disk-gatherer` that automatically deploys on every node labeld with `cluster.ocs.openshift.io/openshift-storage:""`
   The ds will start a loop refreshing all 10 minutes the disks it found, output to look like this:

-* check deployment is running
+* check daemonset is running
 ~~~
 # oc get ds -o wide
 NAME                DESIRED   CURRENT   READY   UP-TO-DATE   AVAILABLE   NODE SELECTOR                                 AGE   CONTAINERS   IMAGES                                SELECTOR